 Photos from recent trips I've led for Everett Parks and Recreation.
 Photo captions are under each picture.
 Navigate through the photos by clicking the arrows on the sides of the photo.
 Clicking on photo will expand the size.
 Enjoy!

 If you participated on the trip in the pictures, click the "I did this trip" button and give me some quick and painless feedback.
 Your comments are sent to me completely anonymously.

 Feeling those mid-winter doldrums?
-Lots of fun activities going on in February-- snowshoeing, cross country skiing, hikes, and walks.
+Lots of fun activities going on in March-- snowshoeing, hikes, and walks.
 Most trips have openings, so ward off that cabin fever and join us for a nice day out in the great outdoors.
 See the Parks Registration site.

 It's not too early to start thinking of summer hiking.
 A preview of my summer (May through August) schedule can be found by clicking HERE.
 Start marking your calendars now!